Adalysis allows you to automate the handling of loser ads in single-adgroup testing in the following ways:

-Everytime a loser ad is paused (either by you or auto-pause), a copy of the test result will be saved in the Saved Test Results screen together with the date of pausing.
+Everytime a loser ad is paused (either by you or auto-pause), a copy of the test result will be archived in the Archived Test Results screen together with the date of pausing.

 The Loser Ad Paused Automatically? column will indicate whether or not the loser ad was paused by auto-pause.

 2. Replacing an Automatically Paused Loser Ad using Draft Ads

 Drafts Ads allow you to automatically create a new ad to replace an auto-paused loser ad.
 You can pre-create one or more draft ads, and store them in a queue specific to each adgroup.
 When an auto-pause takes place, and there is a draft ad in the queue, then a new ad will be created immediately after the auto-pause takes place.